Specification Tests for the Propensity Score: Introduction

-Another popular procedure to assess misspecification of the propensity score model is to use \textquotedblleft balancing score\textquotedblright\ tests.
+Another popular procedure to assess misspecification of the propensity score model is to use \textquotedblleft balancing\textquotedblright\ tests.
 Initially proposed by \cite{Rosenbaum1985}, these tests consist of assessing if each covariate is independent of the treatment assignment, conditional on the propensity score.
 This is often implemented examining whether moments (usually just the mean) of the observable characteristics between the two \textquotedblleft matched\textquotedblright\ or \textquotedblleft weighted\textquotedblright\ groups are the same; see e.g. \cite{Dehejia2002} and \cite{Smith2005}.
-One should bare in mind that because ``balancing score'' tests are usually based on a finite number of orthogonality conditions, there are uncountably many misspecification that cannot be detected with these tests.
-Furthermore, as shown by \cite{Lee2013a}, balancing score tests tend to have severe size distortions due to the \textquotedblleft multiple testing problem\textquotedblright, and the failure to account for the estimation effect of the propensity score.
+One should bear in mind that because \textquotedblleft balancing\textquotedblright\ tests are usually based on a finite number of orthogonality conditions, there are uncountably many directions of misspecification that cannot be detected with these tests.
+Furthermore, as shown by \cite{Lee2013a}, balancing tests may have size distortions due to the \textquotedblleft multiple testing problem\textquotedblright , the failure to account for the estimation effect of the propensity score, and poor covariate overlap.
 Such drawbacks put at stake the reliability of many of these procedures.
 Our proposal, on the other hand, does not suffer from these.

-Our paper also contribute to the literature on ICM tests.
-What appears distinctive to our approach is that $(i)$ we exploit the dimension-reduction coming from balancing property of the propensity score, and $\left( ii\right) $ we acknowledge our lack of knowledge of the \textquotedblleft true\textquotedblright\ correct specification of the propensity score, by means of an orthogonal projection of certain weight-functions into the tangent space of nuisance parameters.
-The result of $(i)$ and $(ii)$ is a test with improved power properties.
-The power improvement due to the dimension reduction has been noticed by \cite{Stute2002}, \cite {Escanciano2006b} and \cite{Shaikh2009}, whereas the power improvement due to the use of orthogonal projections has been noticed in different contexts, see e.g. \cite{Neyman1959}, and more recently, \cite{Bickel2006} and \cite {Escanciano2014a}.
+Our paper also contributes to the literature on ICM tests.
+What appears distinctive to our approach is that $(i)$ we exploit the dimension-reduction coming from our derived restriction between propensity score CDFs, and $ \left( ii\right) $ we acknowledge our lack of knowledge of the \textquotedblleft true\textquotedblright\ correct specification of the propensity score, by means of an orthogonal projection onto the tangent space of nuisance parameters.
+The result of $(i)$ and $(ii)$ is a test with improved power properties, and with a simple bootstrap implementation.
+The power improvement due to the dimension reduction has been noticed by \cite {Stute2002}, \cite{Escanciano2006b} and \cite{Shaikh2009}, whereas the power improvement due to the use of orthogonal projections has been noticed in different contexts, see e.g. \cite{Neyman1959}, and more recently, \cite {Bickel2006} and \cite{Escanciano2014a}.
 To the best of our knowledge, our proposal is the first to incorporate both procedures.